thephpleague/uri-src/docs/uri/7.0/psr7.md

 - PSR-7 [UriInterface](https://www.php-fig.org/psr/psr-7/#35-psrhttpmessageuriinterface)
 - PHP's [JsonSerializable](https://php.net/jsonserializable) interfaces.

-Following the PSR-7 interfaces the class handles all URI schemes but default to processing them as HTTP(s) URI if the scheme is not defined.
+Following the PSR-7 interfaces **version 2** the class handles all URI schemes but default to processing them as HTTP(s) URI if the scheme is not defined.

 ## Instantiation